Siu Sai Wan Sports Ground: FIFA World Cup qualifiers

 On 31 March 2004, with the Hong Kong Stadium being readied for the Hong Kong Rugby Sevens, Hong Kong played host to China PR in a 2006 FIFA World Cup qualification game at Siu Sai Wan Sports Ground instead.
 Hong Kong lost the game to China by 0:1.
 9,000 fans attended the game.

 On 8 September 2004, Hong Kong again used Siu Sai Wan Sports Ground as its home ground for the 2006 FIFA World Cup qualification game against Kuwait.
 Hong Kong lost by 0:2.

 On 28 July 2011, Hong Kong hosted Saudi Arabia in the second round of the 2014 FIFA World Cup qualification.
 The Hong Kong Stadium is not available due to the hosting of the 2011 Barclays Asia Trophy from 27 to 31 July 2011.

 International football matches

 China vs Melbourne Victory

-On 4 July 2007, China played against Melbourne Victory at Siu Sai Wan Sports Ground, in preparation for the 2007 AFC Asian Cup.
-The 90 minutes game was separated into 3 30 minute periods and China won the game 1:0 with a goal from Wang Dong in the second period.
+On 4 July 2007, China played against Melbourne Victory at Siu Sai Wan Sports Ground in preparation for the 2007 AFC Asian Cup.
+The 90-minute game was separated into three 30-minute periods, and China won the game 1:0 with a goal from Wang Dong in the second period.

 South China vs Chelsea FC

 South China played against Chelsea from the English Premiership at the stadium on 20 May 1997.
 South China lost 2:3 to Chelsea.
-Gianluca Vialli scored two goals, Roberto Di Matteo scored the other.
+Gianluca Vialli scored two goals, and Roberto Di Matteo scored the other.
 South China's Shum Kwok Pui and Cheng Siu Chung scored for the home team.
 10,500 fans attended the game.